konsumer/minecraft-python-example/README.md

 add_event_listener(PlayerJoinEvent, yello_event)
 ```

-We add `@asynchronous()` before the function, to make sure it runs asynchronously (non-blocking, multiple events at once.)
+We decorate the handler with `@asynchronous()`, to make sure it runs asynchronously (non-blocking, multiple events at once.)
 Most event-handlers should look like this.

 Reload minecraft.
 After this, when a new player joins, it will spam everyone about python.